shadowforce78/VisualEncryption/PoC.md

 *   **Result**: An "Intermediate Noise Image" is created, containing the raw encrypted data as colored pixels.

 ### 3.3 Image Mimicry & Pixel Shuffling
-*   **Target Selection**: The user selects a target image (e.g., a landscape, a logo).
+*   **Target Generation**: Instead of a complex user-selected image, the system generates a target pattern based on a rotation.
+*   **Pattern Rotation**: The target cycles between three shapes:
+    1.  **Gradient Circle**
+    2.  **Gradient Square**
+    3.  **Gradient Triangle**
+*   **Gradient Style**: All shapes feature a radial gradient, starting with light pixels in the center and fading to dark pixels at the exterior.
-*   **Rearrangement Algorithm**: The system analyzes the colors of the "Intermediate Noise Image" and rearranges the pixels to match the visual structure of the "Target Image" as closely as possible.
+*   **Rearrangement Algorithm**: The system rearranges the pixels of the "Intermediate Noise Image" to form the selected shape from the rotation.
-*   **Output**: A final BMP image that looks like a noisy version of the target image.
+*   **Output**: A final BMP image that visually represents one of these geometric shapes.

 ### 3.4 The Master Key
 A separate file (e.g., `.key` or `.json`) is generated containing all information required for decryption.